impact on life - healthcare publishing

 Press Notices And Obituaries

 Letting people know that a loved one has died can be difficult and so you may wish to place notices or announcements in your local newspapers or online obituary.
 Your funeral director, supplying many optional services for your convenience, may offer to handle such insertions on your behalf.
-The newspaper in question will also be happy to help you with wording your notice and will be able to advise you on the attached costs.
+You may also wish to mention if you would prefer to receive flowers or donations in memory of your loved ones favourite charity.

 Headstone and Cremation Tablets